liaoxl/MultiLayerGraph/README.md

 	In Pattern Recognition
 	October 2010

-This algorithm was developed by Wenbing Tao and Feng Chang in Research.
+This algorithm was developed by Wenbing Tao and Feng Chang in Academic Research.
-To make it available for public use, it was later reimplemented by Xiangli Liao based on open publications.
+To make it available for public use, it was later reimplemented by **Xiangli Liao** based on open publications.

 If you use this software for research purposes, you should cite the aforementioned paper in any resulting publication.